abstractguy/TSO_project/README.md

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fabstractguy%2FTSO_project&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false)](https://hits.seeyoufarm.com) [![License: BSD 2-clause](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 ## An "intelligent" robotic arm using a camera for pick and place.
 A preconfigured development computer (auto-install scripts and documentation included) connects by SSH to a preconfigured Nvidia Jetson Nano (auto-install scripts and documentation included) with an Arducam camera array shield tiling up to 4 cameras (auto-install scripts and documentation included).
 Only one is attached by a 1 meter MIPI ribbon with a repeater extension to the tip of the uArm.
 The USB-controlled Jetson becomes the central controlling unit in this topology.
-The Jetson flashes the firmware on the ESP32 microcontroller (soldered on the Altium-designed Printed Circuit Board) through another USB port.
+The x86_64 (but could be other architectures) flashes the firmware on the ESP32 microcontroller (soldered on the Altium-designed Printed Circuit Board) through another USB port.
 This firmware (without going into the details or extras just yet) listens to the UART for GCODE which it then executes and effects using 3 Pulse Width Modulation outputs to 3 proprietary servomotors (the only uArm part which has not been (re)defined in this project).
 4 analog inputs provide angle feedback to the firmware.
 The valve is strapped to VCC and the pump is driven with a GPIO by flipping the logical levels.
 The uARM (the name of the robotic arm used in this project) initializes to a position in the middle of its servomotor angle range.
 It can be controlled using GCODE from the UART to pick up objects using absolute, relative or polar coordinates (polar coordinates simplify the X and Y axis PIDs and are normalized to grads to represent the whole uArm range by all axes scaled by a +/- 100 range).
 It can then pick up a single selected class of common objects labeled from the COCO dataset (80 classes) and a bunch of goodies (see software/jetson/fastmot/), using neural network detection feedback from a camera.
 It then places and drops the object to a predefined location and loops...

 ## Documentation
 Still a work in progress.
 Early development phase.

 ## Compile code and documentation to website
 To compile and deploy parts of previously commented code as a website on readthedocs or locally, click the link below.
-Note: Since the impact of this on my notes was minimal, not all documentation will be displayed to the website.
+Note: Since the impact of this on my notes was minimal and the code commenting required was time-consuming, not all documentation will be displayed to the website.

 [Install documentation as website](https://docs.readthedocs.io/en/stable/development/install.html "Permalink to ")